-Mechanisms that support alignment of financing with development plans on their financing monitoring systems detailed above.
-This reporting is then developed into an overall budget implementation and performance monitoring report.
-However, MDAs do not undergo a full assessment of their overall compliance to the ERGP, as is the case in Uganda (Box 17), something which could be considered in the future.
+Mechanisms that support alignment of financing with development plans

+Another element of critical importance is that mechanisms exist to ensure alignment with financing for development planning.
+For example, within the FGN, MDAs are required to report to the Ministry of Finance, Budget and National Planning on their financing monitoring systems detailed above.
+This reporting is then developed into an overall budget implementation and performance monitoring report.125 However, MDAs do not undergo a full assessment of their overall compliance to the ERGP, as is the case in Uganda (Box 17), something which could be considered in the future.
 Nonetheless, MDAs had developed an effective result-based performance tracking system including a Ministerial Performance Contract System from 2012-2014 to track the performance of the Nigeria Vision 20:2020 First Implementation Plan 2011-2014.